Flói

 Human History

-The Flói lowlands have been utilized for agriculture since Iceland's Norse settlement, with the fertile alluvial meadows providing valuable haymaking land.
-Traditional farming relied on the seasonal flooding to fertilize the grasslands, with hay harvested in late summer providing critical winter fodder for livestock.
+The Flói lowlands have been utilised for agriculture since Iceland's Norse settlement, with the fertile alluvial meadows providing valuable haymaking land.
+Traditional farming relied on the seasonal flooding to fertilise the grasslands, with hay harvested in late summer providing critical winter fodder for livestock.
 Drainage ditches dug from the 18th century onward partially converted wetland to drier pasture, altering but not eliminating the wetland character of much of the area.
 The agricultural community maintained the open grassland character that benefits breeding birds, creating a cultural landscape of conservation significance.

 Park History